MineLittlePony/minelittlepony.github.io/README.md

 # Mine Little Pony mod site

+## Development Setup

+Requires: Ruby and the Gem package manager

+To install run `bundle install`

+To update run `bundle update`

-To run this site on your local machine, install [Jekyll](https://jekyllrb.com), go to the site directory and enter command `bundle exec jekyll serve`
+To launch run `bundle exec jekyll serve`

 ## Data files
 Most of the data are stored in `yml` files which are placed in `_data` directory of the repository.